 Although you can tick both Telecommute and Contract at the same time, I only tick one at a time and then hit the SEARCH button.

 Because I visit CL each day, it is quicker for me to peruse the job ads in this sub-category and read the ones that interest me.
 Most job ads will tell you if the employer is seeking a freelance writer or staff writer.
-If the employer does not specify, I send a polite e-mail asking the employer is he is seeking a freelancer or if I can offer my freelance writing services for his project.
+If the employer does not specify, I send a polite e-mail asking the employer is he or she is seeking a freelancer or if I can offer my freelance writing services.

 Not all employers remember to tick the “telecommute” or “contract” options when they post their job ads—so it pays to read the full job ad.
 Also sometimes I will add a keyword in the search field, such as “freelance” or “telecommute.”
 This tells CraigsList to find all jobs with these keywords.

-If you add a keyword in the search field, make sure you untick all of the search options, otherwise CL will generate a mixed bag of results.
+If you add a keyword in the search field, make sure you untick the search options, otherwise CL will generate a mixed bag of results.

 I then repeat the above job search process for the remaining regions of New Jersey.